eclipse-cyclonedds/cyclonedds/docs/manual/config/index.rst

           export CYCLONEDDS_URI="<CycloneDDS><Domain><General><NetworkInterfaceAddress>127.0.0.1</NetworkInterfaceAddress></General></Domain></CycloneDDS>"

-The example configuration above is helpfull if you are working on a machine with activated firewall.
+The example configuration above is helpfull if you are developing on a machine with activated firewall.
 Otherwise it would not be possible to send and receive messages between apps on the local machine.
 The ip ``127.0.0.1`` expresses that the communication shall be restricted to your pc only (localhost).